-If you have ever fired a black-powder muzzleloader, you’ve experiences the mini-fireworks show that results when the powder ignites and you instantly become shrouded in a cloud of smoke.
+If you have ever fired a blackpowder muzzleloader, you’ve experiences the mini-fireworks show that results when the powder ignites and you instantly become shrouded in a cloud of smoke.
 Now imagine that multiplied by a factor of seven.
 As strange as this may sound, you have just visualized a Nock Volley gun.

 Why would you do this?

 Naval warfare in the 1700s revolved around sailing ships that would close and board enemy vessels so that their huge crews, sometimes over 800 sailors, could fight it out at close-quarters.
-Besides minimizing overall casualties, this strategy had strong financial incentives for the attacking party since sinking an enemy battle ship usually meant losing the spoils of war—guns, gold and other trade goods—to the ocean floor.
-Accordingly battles at sea were decided by musket, blunderbuss, and cutlass at bad-breath range more often than by cannons and this type of warfare characterized by close combat with a limited ability to retreat, spawned the need for a different type of firearm.
+Besides minimizing overall casualties, this strategy had strong financial incentives for the attacking party since sinking an enemy battle ship usually meant losing the spoils of war — guns, gold and other trade goods — to the ocean floor.
+Accordingly battles at sea were decided by musket, blunderbuss, and cutlass at bad breath range more often than by cannons.
+And this type of warfare, characterized by close combat with a limited ability to retreat, spawned the need for a different type of firearm…

 The design of the Volley Gun

 A single stock, forearm, trigger, and hammer were married up to this bundle of barrels to make the final weapon.
-With a squeeze of the trigger, the flintlock dropped down and fired the centerline “number 1” barrel.
-It was the ignition of this first round that set off barrels 2-7 at roughly the same time.
+With a squeeze of the trigger, the flintlock dropped down and fired the centerline “number one” barrel.
+It was the ignition of this first round that set off barrels two to seven at roughly the same time.
 This phenomenon, known as chain-fire, is every shooter that has ever used a black powder revolver’s nightmare.
 Nevertheless, with a dedicated barrel for each charge, the volley gun has a slightly higher margin of safety.
 Recoil was stout on the 37-inch long 11.5- pound weapon but not impossibly so.
 Even with a trained crew, it took several minutes to load and created tremendous muzzle flash.

 The gun was placed into production with the well-known firm of Henry Nock of London in 1780, and by 1787 a total of 608 were manufactured in at least two different series.
 Part flame-thrower, part sawed-off shotgun, all crazy, the Nock never gained widespread acceptance.
 The weapon was in the Royal Navy’s arsenal throughout the US Revolutionary War and the Napoleonic Wars but did not seem to play a notable factor in either.
 Interestingly enough they formed part of the armament of the HMS Pandora on its 1791 manhunt for the munitieers of the famous HMS Bounty.
 By the 1850s, they were withdrawn from service entirely.